nextflow-io/nextflow/docs/module.md

             └── another-module-script2.py
 ```

-Those scripts will be made accessible like any other command in the task environment, provided they have been granted the Linux execute permissions.

 :::{note}
-This feature requires the use of a local or shared file system for the pipeline work directory, or {ref}`wave-page` when using cloud-based executors.
+Module binary scripts require a local or shared file system for the pipeline work directory, or {ref}`wave-page` when using cloud-based executors.
 :::

 ## Sharing modules